 Be vigilant, Wilson says, about who you’re giving access to your info.

-Be aware of scams that request personal info, which often spike during tax season, says Wilson.
+Be aware of scams that request personal info, which often spikes during tax season, says Wilson.

 Wilson recommends that you not send sensitive info by email or text.

-7. What are the biggest mistakes people make when using social media, which increase the risk of identity theft?
+7. What are the biggest mistakes people make when using social media, which increases the risk of identity theft?